jorgekeles/aws_test/README.md

 region | The region to host the servers | us-west-2 | string | NO
 key_name | Name of the key | n/a | string | YES
 instance_type | The instance type for the cluster | t2.micro | string | NO

+## aws_test

+This sample is used to create an example of EC2 servers with 2 entries for the minimum and 5 for the maximum and creates a MYSQL database on AWS RDS.
+EC2 instances run within Auto Scaling group created by [asg module](https://github.com/terraform-aws-modules/terraform-aws-autoscaling) and for the Load Balancer uses [elb](https://github.com/terraform-aws-modules/terraform-aws-elb)